matiaspaavilainen/RealConstellations/README.md

 ## Current status

-- Core functionality works, more or less done.
+- Core functionality implemented, and I consider the project more or less complete.

-## Necessary features
+## Useful features

 - Some sort of loading screen maybe needed?
 - Mobile experience works, but needs polishing
+- Toggle for northern vs. southern hemisphere

 ## Would be cool

-- Realistic view based on location
+- Realistic view based on location on Earth or view from other star systems
-  - Maybe detect user location from IP <https://dev.maxmind.com/geoip/geolocate-an-ip/databases/>
-  - If Earth simulated, user can select the location <https://github.com/dr5hn/countries-states-cities-database>
-- Or view from other stars

 - Other skycultures, should be relatively simple from a technical standpoint, just need the data
-- Better models for the stars in the detailed view?
+- Better models for the stars in the detailed view
-- Realistic colors for stars, does data exist?
+- Realistic colors for stars, does data exist